GribApiDotNet/GribApi.NET/README.md

 To build, you can use `build/Grib.Api.Master.sln`.
 The native projects are set to use the v110 (Visual Studio 2012) Cpp build tools.
 However, you can change these to match your version of VS in the native projects' `Properties > General > Platform Toolset` field.

-To run a full release build and package, you'll need `NUnit` and `Nuget` on PATH.
+To run a full release build, you'll need `NUnit` and `Nuget` on PATH.
 Then run:
 ```shell
 build/build_gribapi.cmd [build|rebuild] [VS version, 11|12|14]
 ```

-E.g., to build for with Visual Studio 2012 (VS version 11):
+E.g., to build with Visual Studio 2012 (VS version 11):
 ```shell
 build/build_gribapi.cmd build 11
 ```